sfu-ireceptor/turnkey-gateway/README.md

 ## Starting and stopping the Turnkey
-This will start and stop the Docker containers:
 ```
 scripts/start_turnkey.sh
 ```
 ```
 scripts/stop_turnkey.sh
 ```

+These scripts start and stop the Docker containers.

 ## Adding more users